11th MEU Marines, Sailors Conduct Flight Deck Operations Aboard USS Boxer

 |0

-This work, 11th MEU Marines, Sailors Conduct Flight Deck Operations Aboard USS Boxer [Image 11 of 11], by LCpl Nicole Stuart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 11th MEU Marines, Sailors Conduct Flight Deck Operations Aboard USS Boxer, by LCpl Nicole Stuart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.